Diego Murillo Bejarano

 Diego Fernando Murillo Bejarano (born 23 February 1961), also known as Don Berna or Adolfo Paz, is a former leader of the United Self-Defense Forces of Colombia paramilitary group, as well as the leader of The Office of Envigado cartel.

+Drug cartel activities

 His squad was involved with the kidnapping of a drug lord who in revenge killed every squad member except Murillo, who managed to escape to the city of Itagüí.
 In this city he became acquainted with the Galeano family, partners of Pablo Escobar and members of the Medellín Cartel.
 The Galeanos controlled then what was called the Oficina de Envigado.
 Murillo became one of the top aides of the family, and it was as such that he received the gun injury that would give him a permanent limp.
 The Galeanos, however, fell out of favor with Escobar, who ordered them killed in 1992.
 Murillo managed to survive and then joined Los Pepes, an organization headed by the Castaño brothers, Carlos and Fidel to counter Escobar.
 He also managed to gain control over the illegal businesses controlled by the Galeanos in Itagüí, including the Oficina de Envigado.